 Project Lesser White-fronted Goose

-The Swedish Lesser White-fronted Goose Project is a conservation project which main goal is to have a viable population of Lesser White-fronted goose (LWfG) in Sweden.
-The project has been running since 1970 and the focus has been on breeding and releasing LWfG to strengthen the wild population.
-Since 2011 the main part of the project’s activity is according to the Swedish management plan for the species.
-Head of the project is The Swedish Hunting Association in cooperation with Nordens Ark zoo and Norrbottens ornithological association.
+The Swedish Lesser White-fronted Goose Project is a conservation project which aims to have viable population of Lesser White-fronted goose (LWfG) in Sweden.
+The project has been running since 1975 and the focus has been on breeding and releasing LWfG to strengthen the wild population.
+Since 2011 the main part of the project’s activity is according to the Swedish action plan for the species.
+Head of the project is The Swedish Association for Hunting and Wildlife Management in cooperation with the foundation Nordens Ark and Norrbottens ornithological association.
 Further operations include measures to improve geese habitats and to reduce disturbance at sites which are used by Lesser White-fronted Geese.
 In addition, monitoring of the population and information activities are carried out.
-The Swedish population of LWfG is the only population in the world who is not decreasing, and Sweden inhabits the only breeding population of LWfG within the European Union.
+Sweden inhabits the only breeding population of LWfG within the European Union.

 News

-- The projekt Lesser White-fronted Goose has been granted a financial contribution from the foundation Alvins fond 2024.
-This is for continued studies with GPS-transitters on LWfG.
+- The Project Lesser White-fronted Goose has been granted a financial contribution from the foundation Alvins fond 2024.
+This is for continued studies with GPS-transmitters on LWfG.

 Background